WARNING: These are summaries, not reviews, and may contain story spoilers.

 Locations: Greenwich Village; Wiggins's Apartment; New York Public Library; Police Headquarters; Fifty-Seventh Street; Roosevelt House; Union Square; Union Square Theatre; Broadway; Madison Square; The Hoffman House; Gramercy Park; 39 East Twenty-Second Street ; 53 Warren Street / St Vincent's Home for Newsboys; Five Points; The Peaceful Glade Saloon; West Street Hotel, 15 Gramercy Park; Union League Club; Fifth Avenue Hotel; Twenty-Third Street; Third Avenue; Brooklyn Bridge

-Story: Discovering an old newspaper story about Roosevelt, Hargreave, and Escott's involvement in a Gramercy Park murder, Jeffers takes it to his Baker Street Irregular friend, Wiggins (who claims to be grandson of Holmes's Wiggins).
+Story: Discovering an old newspaper story about Roosevelt, Hargreave, and Escott's involvement in a Gramercy Park murder, Jeffers takes it to his Baker Street Irregular friend, Wiggins (who claims to be the grandson of Holmes's Wiggins).
 A search of the New York Police archives turns up Roosevelt's own account of the case, along with letters from Holmes and Watson explaining why it should not be made public.

 Holmes and Roosevelt have been corresponding by post for some time, so when he is performing with the Sasanoff Company in New York, Holmes sends Roosevelt two tickets for Twelfth Night.
 Roosevelt invites Hargreave to accompany him.
 After the show, Hargreave is called to a murder in Gramercy Park, outside the home of presidential candidate Tilden, and Holmes and Roosevelt accompany him.
 The victim, Tebbel, appears to have been shot in the back, in the street, by a robber.
-Holmes uses Drumgoole's orphans as Irregulars to find out what they can about Tebbel, the dead man, a cocaine user.
-A trip into Five Points results in a interview with Tebbel's half-brother, and reveals that, during the election, Tebbel had been hired by a man named Charles to intimidate Tilden voters.
+Holmes uses Drumgoole's orphans as Irregulars to find out what they can about Tebbel, the dead man,who was a cocaine user.
+A trip into Five Points results in an interview with Tebbel's half-brother, and reveals that, during the election, Tebbel had been hired by a man named Charles to intimidate Tilden voters.
 Roosevelt describes the Tilden / Hayes election to Holmes, who, after an investigation disguised as a merchant seaman, reveals that the plot involves a threat to the President.
 The case takes them back to the home of Tilden and to the Fifth Avenue Hotel, where they find Veil, who describes the plot against the President.
 A carriage chase and a fight on the Brooklyn Bridge bring the case to an unsatisfactory end.

 Holmes learns from Mycroft the true identity of Charles after the assassination of President Garfield.